 Following the road 10km northwest of Madaba leads you to Mount Nebo, said to be the final resting place of Moses, and of unique resonance to Jews, Christians and Muslims.
 Though there’s nothing to see in terms of remains, the journey is more than worth it to experience the isolated mountain, which is crowned by an ancient church that houses some marvellous mosaics.

-This is an epic drive, covering an impressive 2100km, from New York City to the Niagara Falls and Lake Ontario, before returning to the bright lights via the Amish farms and vineyards near Ithaca.
-A fantastic route throughout the year – whether you experience snow in the Catskills, the lush green countryside in summer, or the irresistable colours of the autumn leaves in the Andirondacks.
+This is an epic drive, covering an impressive 2100km, from New York City to Niagara Falls, before returning to the bright lights via the Amish farms and vineyards near Ithaca.
+A fantastic route throughout the year – whether you experience snow in the Catskills, the lush green countryside in summer, or the irresistible colours of the autumn leaves in the Adirondacks.

 There’s a rugged beauty to Badlands National Park, where the layered rock formations, ravines and mesas provide particularly striking panoramas.
 The classic route through the park is on Highway 240 – or the “Badlands Loop” – where the 51km drive takes you past fourteen different viewpoints where you can appreciate up the sheer scale and isolation of the national park.

 Short but dramatic, the Road to Hana on the Hawaiian island of Maui may be just 109km, but it encompasses six hundred twists and turns, and fifty narrow bridges, making it surprisingly white-knuckle at times.
 The pay-off is more than worth it, however, as you pass lush jungle, cascading waterfalls and steep cliffs that lead down to stereotypically picturesque Hawaiian beaches.